leodr/quice/README.md

 After that you can finish up the Vercel deployment and visit your fully set up site!

+### 3. Add Authorized Emails

+To secure your deployment you have to set up a list of email adresses that are allowed to view your data.

+A UI for this is in the planning, but for now you have to go to the Firebase console and head over to the Cloud Firestore dashboard.

+There you want to start a new collection that is called `auth` and add a document with the id `authorizedUsers`.

+In that document add a field named `emails` with an array type and add any emails to this array that you want to allow.

 <br />

 ## ❯ Contribute